swcarpentry/website/_posts/2016/09/2016-09-01-election-procedures.md

 * February: Elections, first joint meeting, new committee nominates officers
 * March: Second joint meeting, new committee elects officers, old committee attends meeting but no longer has voting rights
-* April: New committee begins normal operations
+* April: New committee continues normal operations

 An elected member, therefore, is obligated from the February in which they are elected through March of the following year.
 This amendment